atharva-kulkarni123/Wanderlust-k8s-deployment/README.md

 2. http://localhost:5000

 💾 MongoDB Setup & Inspection
-1. kubectl exec -it mongodb-0 -- mongosh -u root -p rootpassword
+1. kubectl exec -it mongodb-0 -- mongosh -u <username> -p <password>
 2. show dbs
 3. use test (or the name of the table that you have set)
 4. show collections